kaur-vandana/JavaBasics/src/com/kaurvandana/ReadMe.md

 # Immutable String in Java
 In Java, String objects are immutable.
 Immutable simply means unmodifiable or unchangeable.
-Once String object is created its data or state can't be changed but a new String object is created in the string Constant pool.
+Once String object is created its data or state can't be changed but a new String object is created by JVM in the string Constant pool.

 ### Why String objects are immutable in Java?